altwaireb/laravel-world/README.md

 ## Usage

-you can get country by iso2 and iso3 or both.
 You can get a country by its ISO2 or ISO3 code, or both.
 If you want to get a country by ISO2, you can use the static function `getByIso2`.

 ```php